Kathleen Edwards: Music career

 In 2005, Edwards released Back to Me, which also garnered considerable critical acclaim, and led to the release of the singles "Back to Me" and "In State".
 The track "Summerlong" was also featured on the soundtrack of the movie Elizabethtown starring Orlando Bloom and Kirsten Dunst.

 In 2008, Edwards released her third studio album, Asking for Flowers.
 It was described by the San Francisco Bay Guardian as "her finest album to date", and was a shortlisted nominee for the 2008 Polaris Music Prize.
 In contrast with 2005's Back to Me, on which Edwards relied on her working band, Asking for Flowers predominantly features session musicians.

 In fall 2010, Edwards began working on her fourth studio album in Wisconsin.
 Voyageur was released in January 2012.
 It includes the single "Change the Sheets," and was co-produced by Justin Vernon of Bon Iver.

 She appeared on the Late Show with David Letterman on January 17, 2012, singing "Change the Sheets" from her new album Voyageur.

 In November 2019, Edwards released "It's Christmastime (Let's Just Survive)", her first new single since Voyageur, on the Dualtone Records compilation album A Dualtone Christmas.

 In May 2020, Edwards released the single "Options Open" and announced Total Freedom, her first new album in eight years.
 The album was released on August 14, 2020.

+Edwards announced a new album titled Billionaire on June 3, 2025, which was released on August 22.
+The album was produced by Jason Isbell and Gena Johnson, and Isbell's 400 Unit band backs up Edwards.
+The first single from the album, "Save Your Soul", reached number 6 on the Americana Music Association's singles chart.